When performing your second inventory, you can use the List view to save time when counting.

 After counting all of your items in an area, tap “Proceed to summary” and then “Review area inventory”.

-You’ll see all the bottles submitted for that location, including the current count, and the count from last time, as well as the total $ value.
+You’ll see all the items submitted for that location, including the current count, and the count from last time, as well as the total $ value.

 When finished reviewing, tap “Save area inventory”.